Planet in Nakshatra

 Quick answer: The senior authority whose investigative depth, strategic intelligence, and hard-won wisdom command respect earned through overcoming genuine adversity.

-Key Effects of Saturn in Jyeshtha
+What Are the Key Effects of Saturn in Jyeshtha?

 • Amplified seniority and authority as Saturn (planet of time) occupies "the eldest" nakshatra